Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 2 rolls of microfilm

 Papers and records of a German American who lived in Cape Girardeau and Butler Counties in Missouri.
 Records concern Hinrich's Civil War service in Company L, 10th Missouri Volunteer Cavalry.
-Other papers document his agricultural interests, the Seventh Day Adventist Church, and his efforts to establish a German colony at Carola, Butler County, MO.
+Other papers document his agricultural interests, the Seventh Day Adventist Church, and his efforts to establish a German colony at Carola, Butler County, Missouri.

 David A. James Papers, 1790-2008 (C4126)